JTD420/Converter/README.md

 * Please note this is for the default furniture only, all costums your on your own !

 Credits for the Converter : Nitro Team https://discord.gg/yCXcMqrT

+# Errors when starting the converter
+If there are problems with the converter you can try the following.
+- Start and CMD prompt
+- cd C:\Tools
+- npm i
+- npm audit
+- npm start